 “A survivor?”
 The Sergal interrupted.
 “So your coffin hasn’t been nailed yet, huh?”
 He grinned.
 “Allow me to fix that.”

 “And who are you to assume you can?”
 Edward glared at his foe.

 “Ah yes, there’s that famous Northlandish pride.”
 The Sergal bowed “Allow me to introduce myself.”
-The ground began to rotate beneath them causing Elisabeth to loose her balance.
-“I am Skinner of Lengsly Corp. and I am here to take your fur…” He became confused, once again, as he noticed that Edward was not loosing his balance.
+The ground began to rotate beneath them causing Elisabeth to lose her balance.
+“I am Skinner of Lengsly Corp. and I am here to take your fur…” He became confused, once again, as he noticed that Edward was not losing his balance.
 “Who are you?” he questioned with an annoyed tone of disbelief.
 “No Northlandish Fennec has been able to keep their balance on moving ground for over two hundred years.”

 “I am Edward Dimir.”
 Edwards answer caused Skinner to take a step back.
 “Prepare yourself, Skinner.”
 Edward challenged as he lifted Deceit and pointed her at him.
 “I’ve got a few questions for you.”

-Skinner drew his quarter staff and unfolded the blades on each side of it with one swift motion.
+Skinner drew his quarterstaff and unfolded the blades on each side of it with one swift motion.
 “You’ll get no answers from me, Fennec!”